rowbottomn/GemTowerDefense/README.md

 3. As a player, I want to be able to upgrade my towers using gems so that I can strengthen my defenses and strategies over multiple waves of progressively harder enemies

-- gems can be mined from rocks place around the maps.
+- gems can be mined from rocks placed around the maps.
-- gems have differnt colour types
+- gems have different colour types
 - Towers can be upgraded to increase their range, damage, attack speed though adding gems to the towers.
-- gems are upgradble and can be swaped in and out
+- gems are upgradable and can be swaped in and out
-- gems have multiple levels and cost in-game resources like common and can be upgraded to uncommon, rare, lengendary and mithic.
+- gems have multiple levels and cost in-game resources like common and can be upgraded to uncommon, rare, lengendary and mythic.
 - towers upgraded by gems have visible effects like increased range or damage numbers and other possble affects

 ___

 4. As a player, I want to earn cash from defeating enemies to purchase new towers and upgrades so that I can customize and optimize my defenses over time

-- Enemies drop cash when defeated
+- Enemies drop cash when defeated, can be picked up by cursor/tap
 - New towers and gem upgrades have a displayed cost that is deducted from the player's cash on purchase
-- Cash is accumulated between waves and from upgrades to afford more powerful towers
+- Cash is accumulated between waves by player to afford more powerful towers

 ___